nhsx/AnalyticsUnit/content/digest/kevin-digest-002.md

 permalink: kevin_digest_002.html
 ---

-Welcome back for another installment of Kevin's biweekly tech digest.
+Welcome back for another instalment of Kevin's biweekly tech digest.
 This week in best practice, we cover unit testing.
 In technology of the week we cover Podman an alternative to Docker and in algorithm of the week, we look at key exchange with the Diffie-Hellman algorithm.

 ## Best practice